WindMillCode/Windmillcode-Angular-CDK/projects/wml-button-zero/README.md

 # Overview

-The `WmlButtonZeroParams` and `WmlButtonOneParams` classes offer a flexible and customizable approach to implementing button components within Angular applications.
-They encapsulate common button functionalities, such as click handling and dynamic class assignment, while also providing support for Angular's `ChangeDetectorRef` to ensure that UI updates are efficiently rendered.
-These classes can be used to create buttons with different styles and behaviors by simply adjusting their properties and methods.
+The `wml-button-zero` library is an Angular-focused toolkit designed to provide developers with versatile and customizable button components.
+Its primary goal is to offer a streamlined approach to implementing interactive buttons within Angular applications, addressing common challenges such as dynamic content loading, user interaction handling, and flexible styling.
+By delivering a set of modular and adaptable components, the library aims to enhance the development workflow and enrich the user experience across diverse application scenarios.

+Within this library, WmlButtonZeroComponent stands as the central component, offering a comprehensive suite of customization options.
+It's built to cater to developers seeking to implement buttons with specific behaviors, styles, and functionalities, providing a deep level of control over the component's properties.
+On the other hand, WmlButtonOneComponent serves as a simpler alternative, designed for use cases that demand a straightforward button with less complexity in customization.
+While it retains core interactive features, it's streamlined for easier implementation, making it suitable for scenarios where a basic button suffices.
+This structural differentiation within the library ensures that developers have access to both detailed and simplified button components, aligning with varied application requirements and developer preferences.

 ## WmlButtonZeroParams